-TODAY MARKS THE 10-YEAR ANNIVERSARY OF THE DAY I began what was, at the time, the craziest road trip I'd ever been on.
-And I was being paid to hit the road by a big New York City book publisher, who'd commissioned me to write my story.
+TODAY MARKS THE 13-YEAR ANNIVERSARY OF THE DAY I began what was, at the time, the craziest road trip I'd ever been on.

-The journal you see above you was where I kept a daily log of where I was, who I met, how much I imbibed, etc. I also have a few other notebooks I jotted down my thoughts in.
-I don't expect anyone other than me to find this interesting.
+The journal you see above you was where I kept a daily log of where I was, how far I traveled, who I met, how much I imbibed, etc. I also have a few other notebooks I jotted down my thoughts in.
 It's been years since I read this stuff.
-But I figured I needed to record it for posterity.
+I figured I needed to record it for posterity sooner or later.

 .